 Composition: HDF vs synthetic PVC

 Laminate and Vinyl differ in composition, but both offer extreme durability.
-Laminate is built up out of multiple layers and a HDF body, which is made of compressed fibres of recycled wood.
+Laminate is built up out of multiple layers and a HDF body, which is made of compressed fibres of recovered wood.
 Vinyl is also multilayered, incorporating PVC and fibreglass components.
-These are 100% free of harmful phthalates.
+These are 100% free of harmful ortho-phthalates.

 Appearance: attention to detail